ThatOneWeirdDev/fakelocals/README.md

 -----------------------------------------
+Notes:

-Note: I've never really tested these as .sh files.
-Just simply paste into terminal
+I've never really tested these as .sh files.
+Just simply paste it into terminal

+1.sh AND 2.sh both require an admin password.
+The sole difference is the availability of the admin port and the stability/error count.